Submit support requests and browse self-service resources.

 This optional constraint means that you are able to, upon need, provide executable code to the client.

-As an example, imagine that MyWidgets.com, a fictional online store selling widgets, wanted to allow a mobile app to have access to its product catalog database.
+Here's an example of a REST API.
+Imagine that MyWidgets.com, a fictional online store selling widgets, wanted to allow a mobile app to have access to its product catalog database.
+And you want to create an API.

-It might create a RESTful API with a URI of http://api.mywidgets.com/ catalog.
-The mobile app developer could pull the catalog onto the app by writing an HTTP request of “GET” to this URI.
+It might create a RESTful API with a URL of http://api.mywidgets.com/ catalog.
+The mobile app developer could pull the catalog onto the app by writing an HTTP request of “GET” to this URL.

 When the RESTful API received the HTTP request, it would return the product information in JSON or some other web standard format.

-Akana Sola's REST Designer makes it quick and easy to access any API in your portfolio using REST protocols.
-Learn more by clicking below.
+With Akana, you can even connect to mainframe applications.
+Sola by Akana is a mainframe API platform.
+Using Sola's REST Designer makes it quick and easy to access any API in your portfolio using REST protocols.